babanomania/the-mesh-terious-warehouse/README.md

 ## Lakehouse Principles

-This projec adheres to all major **Lakehouse** architecture principles:
+This project adheres to all major **Lakehouse** architecture principles:

 | Principle                | This Implementation                                 |
 | ------------------------ | --------------------------------------------------------- |